 19. Tangled Sun Tattoo

 If you are a fan of Disney movies, then you are probably familiar with the sun from Tangled.
-It has become a popular choice for women to ink because it is a beautiful, feminine design.
+It has become a popular choice for women to ink because of its beautiful, feminine design.
 It serves as a symbol of hope and light.
 This piece works best when created in bold, bright colors.
-You can make the ink reflect your personality, though, by getting it done in a style you favor, for example, watercolor body art.
+You can make the ink reflect your personality by getting it done in a style you favor, for example, watercolor body art.

-Finding inspiration for a tattoo can come from our favorite films, a poem, or moving lyrics.
-If you are a fan of Twenty One Pilots, then their song, Truce, may have special meaning to you.
-The line, ‘the sun will rise, and we will try again’ is featured in the track, and it has an uplifting message.
+Finding inspiration for a tattoo can come from our favorite films, poems, or moving lyrics.
+If you are a fan of Twenty-One Pilots, then their song, Truce, may have special meaning to you.
+The line, ‘the sun will rise, and we will try again,’ is featured in the track and has an uplifting message.
 Every day, the sun rises and sets, so if you’re having a tough time, it is essential to remember there’s always tomorrow.
 This design will inspire women who want to remind themselves there is a chance and a new beginning.

 A sun tattoo means different things to various cultures, but the most common symbolism is light and rebirth.
 Without the sun, we would not exist on earth, so it also represents the balance of life.

 There are many different sun tattoo designs.
 If you choose a small or simple piece, your wrist or ankle is a fantastic choice.
 More extensive body art will look good on the forearm, the back, or the thigh.

 A tattoo like this is rich in symbolism and often represents the balance between two opposing forces.
 These could include good and evil, light and dark, death and life, and even masculinity and femininity.